Bank Statement Import Software for Australian Accountants

 Reconlink is designed for bookkeeping practices and CA firms that manage ongoing bank reconciliation for five or more business clients.
 The import infrastructure delivers the most value when:

-• Client bank diversity is high — some clients on CDR-enrolled banks, others on smaller institutions, others who will only ever forward a PDF
+• Client bank diversity is high — clients spread across many institutions, some who will email a statement and others who will only ever hand over a PDF

 • Import is currently manual — bookkeepers are spending time downloading, reformatting, and uploading statements rather than reviewing and approving coded transactions